milonmaze/privacy-terms-observatory-beta/www.amazon.com/gp/help/customer/display.html?nodeId=GYSDRGWQ2C2CRYEF.md

 Legal Policies
 Your Security
 Report Unsolicited Packages or Brushing Scams
-How do I keep my account safe and secure?
+How to keep your account safe and secure
 How to Obtain Amazon Transaction Records After Identity Theft Customer Service History
 Quick solutions